rameezk/blog-old/content/posts/2020-07-07--new-blog-post-using-only-an-iphone/index.md

 Next I started writing this blog post.
 Text was easy enough.
 For images I first took the screenshots I wanted and saved them to my Photos.
 Then in **Working Copy**, under the correct directory I clicked the “plus” icon on the top right and imported the images.
 Then it's a simple matter of renaming them properly and referencing them as you normally would in a Markdown file.

 Now one thing I was missing from this workflow was the ability to do a `yarn develop` to preview my post locally.
 However, I use Netlify to deploy and host my blog and I make use their [Deploy Previews][6] feature.
-Essentially whenever I open up a PR on GitHub, Netlify automatically builds and deploy a _preview_ of that branch.
+Essentially whenever I open up a PR on GitHub, Netlify automatically builds and deploys a _preview_ of that branch.

 But how can I create a PR from my iPhone?
 Again **Working Copy** to the rescue!
 First I created a branch, committed my changes and pushed them.
 Then under `Branches > Show all branches` I clicked the “pr” button and then clicked the branch I wanted to merge my changes into. **Working Copy** shows you a nice diff view and you can add a title and description for your PR as you normally would!